jphalip/djangocore-box/README.md

 The test settings are available in `/djangocore-box/test_settings/test_*.py`.
 These files are available in every virtualenv via symlinks.

+Firefox is pre-installed so that Django's selenium tests can be run in headless mode (by default using `DISPLAY=:99`).

 The VM is based on a Ubuntu 12.04 LTS 64 bits distribution.

 Vagrant command tips